-- 96. Once the Council is satisfied that an application for council tax reduction has been completed in the proper manner together with all the required evidence and information, it will make the decision within 14 days or as soon as practicable thereafter. - 97.
+- 103. Once the Council is satisfied that an application for council tax reduction has been completed in the proper manner together with all the required evidence and information, it will make the decision within 14 days or as soon as practicable thereafter. - 104.
 Having made the decision on an application, the Council will notify the applicant, or a person appointed to act on behalf of the applicant, immediately, and within 14 days in the case of any other decision.
-The notification of a decision on an application is normally in the form of a notification letter together with a revised council tax bill which includes: - a reminder about the duty to report changes in circumstances and an explanation of the consequences of failing to do so; - examples of changes that might affect entitlement to council tax reduction or its amount; - information about the effect of the decision on the applicant's council tax liability; - information about appeal procedures. - 98.
+The notification of a decision on an application is normally in the form of a notification letter together with a revised council tax bill which includes: - a reminder about the duty to report changes in circumstances and an explanation of the consequences of failing to do so; - examples of changes that might affect entitlement to council tax reduction or its amount; - information about the effect of the decision on the applicant's council tax liability; - information about appeal procedures. - 105.
 A new council tax bill will be issued by the Council.
-This will include the discount awarded as a council tax reduction and information about the appeals process.
+This will include the discount awarded as a council tax reduction and information about the appeals process. - 106.
+An applicant who receives the Council's notification of a decision may, within one month of the date of the notification of that decision, request in writing that the

-&lt;sup>15 See paragraph 9 (8) (c) of Schedule 8 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012
+&lt;sup>20 See paragraph 9(8)(c) of Schedule 8 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012